Reading Time: about

-One pocket is zippered while the other snaps closed with a button.
+One pocket is zippered while the other snaps closed with a magnetic clip.
 With both types of pockets provided on this bag, you have the option of keeping something tucked away and hermetically sealed, or placing something in a pocket which provides easier access.

 - Premium waxed canvas and genuine top grain leather materials

 - Two external pockets, one zippered and one with a snap closure

 - Slightly heavier than other bags in its class